owaspsamm/website/content/en/benchmark.md

 {{< external-link "https://docs.google.com/presentation/d/1ImyrDDOYPV716m-xg6WAxEH2iaGRqjX75FKeXLZEDwo/edit#slide=id.g2f00b646c39_0_0" "Click here to view the SAMM Benchmark dataset v24.1.1">}}.

-For further insights and interpretations of the v24.1.1 data we refer to [this blog article](/blog/2024/09/01/).

 ### v24.1.0
 In June 2024, we released the very first OWASP SAMM Benchmark data.
 Despite the huge interest from the community to have a common benchmark, the number of submitted data sets has been very limited (25).
 The benchmark is heavily based on data provided by large organizations.
 The benchmark data and some of its interpretations were presented during [SAMM User Days in Lisbon](https://owaspsamm.org/user-day/2024lisbon/).